drivera123/LDRS500/unit-2-questionnaires.md

 The scores you received on the LTQ provide information about how you see yourself and how others see you as a leader.
 The chart allows you to see where your perceptions are the same as those of others and they differ.

-The example ratings show how the leader self-rated higher than the observers did on the characteristic Articulate.
-On the second characteristic, Perceptive, the leader self-rated substantially higher than others.
-On the Self-confident characteristics, the leader self-rated quite close to others’ ratings but lower.
+The example ratings show how the leader self-rated higher than the observers did on the characteristic, articulate.
+On the second characteristic, perceptive, the leader self-rated substantially higher than others.
+On the self-confident characteristics, the leader self-rated quite close to others’ ratings but lower.
 There are no best ratings on this questionnaire.
 The purpose of the instrument is to give you a way to assess your strengths and weaknesses and to evaluate areas where you’re your perceptions are congruent with those of others and where there are discrepancies.

 #### Leadership Instrument